 Exams and other assessments

-Any course will be assessed in some way.
+All courses are assessed in some way.
 Assessments enable tutors to give you feedback on your work so you can measure your progress and improve.

 Needless to say, assessments – exams in particular – are often the cause of some anxiety for students.
 It’s important to realise that assessment is an integral part of your study and, as with any other study skill, the skills you need for assessment can be learnt and developed.